This chapter deals extensively with how to build a good relationship with clients.

 So what are we talking about when we mention this zone?

-Well, for a personal trainer who is interacting with their clients, you want to always keep eye contact and you certainly want to flash your pearly whites from time to time.
+Well, for a personal trainer interacting with their clients, you always want to keep eye contact and to flash your pearly whites from time to time.

 When greeting, there is nothing wrong with shaking someone’s hand.